hansroh/skitai/README.txt

 Introduce
 ----------

-Skitai App Engine Library (SAEL) is a kind of branch of `Medusa Web Server`__ - A High-Performance Internet Server Architecture.
+Skitai App Engine (SAE) is a kind of branch of `Medusa Web Server`__ - A High-Performance Internet Server Architecture.

 Medusa is different from most other servers because it runs as a single process, multiplexing I/O with its various client and server connections within a single process/thread.

-SAEL orients light-weight,simplicity  and strengthen networking operations with external resources - HTTP / HTTPS / RPC / PostgreSQL_ - keeping very low costs.
+SAE orients light-weight,simplicity  and strengthen networking operations with external resources - HTTP / HTTPS / RPC / PostgreSQL_ - keeping very low costs.

 It also influenced by Zope_ and Flask_ a lot.